97joseph/Data_Wrangling_With_Ednet/README.md

 compute the metrics.
 Be sure to be specific so that interns can use your pseudo code to implement the metrics without much trouble.
-BONUS (10 points), implement the proposed metrics and plot a histogram of the metrics across all users (or subset of users of your choices).
+BONUS (10 points), implement the proposed metrics and plot a histogram of the metrics

+#EdNet dataset contains various features of student actions such as which learning material he have consumed, response, how much time he have spent for solving a given question or reading through expert’s commentary.
+And EdNet have some properties which is introduced following.

+1. Large scale
+EdNet is composed of a total of 131,441,538 interactions collected from 784,309 students of Santa since 2017.
+Each student has generated 441.20 interactions while using Santa on average.
+EdNet, based on those interactions, makes researchers possible to access to a large-scale real-world ITS data.
+Moreover, Santa provides a total 13,169 problems and 1,021 lectures tagged with 293 types of skills, and each of them has been consumed 95,294,926 times and 601,805 times, respectively.
+To the best of our knowledge, this is the largest dataset in education available to the public in terms of the total number of students, interactions, and interaction types.

+2. Diversity
+EdNet offers the most diverse set of interactions among all existing ITS data.
+The set of behaviors directly related to learning is also richer than other datasets, as EdNet includes learning activities such as reading explanations and watching lectures not provided by others.
+Such diversity enables researchers to analyze students from various perspectives.
+For example, purchasing logs may help to analyze student's engagement for learning.
+Also, contents information table is provided separately.

+3. Hierarchy
+EdNet has a hierarchical structure of different data points.
+To provide various kinds of actions in a consistent and organized manner, EdNet offers the datasets in four different levels each named KT1, KT2, KT3 and KT4.
+As the level of the dataset increases, the number of actions and types of actions involved also increase.
+The details and descriptions of each dataset is described below.

+4. Multi-platform
+In the age where students have access to various devices spanning from personal computers to smartphones and AI speakers, it is inevitable for ITSs to offer the access from multiple platforms.
+Accordingly, Santa is a multi-platform system available in iOS, Android and Web and EdNet contains data points gathered from both mobile and desktop.This allows the study of AIEd models suited for future multi-platform ITSs, utilizing the data collected from different platforms in a consistent manner. across all users (or subset of users of your choices).
 4. (30 points) Pick a user with a reasonable amount of activity (you will define the “reasonableness” and specify the selection criteria) and create a dashboard that consists